- 31 Jan 2025

 Questbridge ID

-⚠️ Caution!Be careful when mapping a data import to multiple unique for merging fields: the import may use any of the unique for merging fields to match a candidate application or person.
+Exercise caution when you map data imports to multiple unique for merging fields.
+The import may use any of the unique for merging fields to match a candidate application or person.

 Similarly, collecting values publicly (that is, through a public-facing form) to unique for merging fields can result in record collisions if transcription errors occur.